extension-js/extension.js/docs/TELEMETRY.md

 Three consequences worth stating plainly:

-- **A watch session can produce two rows**, one `command_executed` with `session: started` when it comes up, and one `command_failed` later if it breaks.
+- **A watch session can produce two rows**, one `command_executed` with `session: started` at the handoff, and one `command_failed` later if it breaks, first compile included.
 That is deliberate.
 It gives the failure count a denominator counted the same way.
 - **Session rows are never sampled.** Sampling the denominator while failures ship in full would overstate the failure rate by five times, which is the reporting error this exists to fix.
 - **Stopping a watch session with Ctrl-C is not a failure** and is not reported as one.
 A short